BernieO/ncupgrade/README.md

 ## Advanced

 All options need to be specified as command line arguments.
 It is mandatory to pass as very first argument the path to your Nextcloud instance as well as passing option `-w WEBSERVER` or `-k` to the script.
+If run with option -ob options `-k`/`-w WEBSERVER` will be ignored.
 Find detailed description of all available options below.

 ## Options